ConradMcGrifter/cine-4/to do.md

 -   make media query mixins for multiple screen sizes

--   keep organizing the JS (keep splitting into seperate files)

 -   make the synopsis content hidden and click to expand it?

 -   add a fade in animation for cards every time a day tab is clicked on